NSYNC: 1995–1997: Formation and debut

-Lou Pearlman was introduced to Chris Kirkpatrick by a mutual acquaintance in 1995 and was impressed by his talent, so he immediately picked him up to talk about starting a group.
-Pearlman promised that he would help finance him if Kirkpatrick could form a group of other young male singers to join him.
-Kirkpatrick jumped on the opportunity and made some calls, eventually finding Justin Timberlake (who had been on the TV show The Mickey Mouse Club along with JC Chasez) through a talent agent and contacted him about joining his vocal group.
+In 1994, while working at Universal Studios and singing in The Hollywood Hi-Tones, Chris Kirkpatrick was introduced to Lou Pearlman, who had created the Backstreet Boys, through a mutual friend who had heard that Pearlman was interested in financing another vocal group.
+Originally, when the Backstreet Boys formed, Kirkpatrick had not known about their auditions, so he never got the chance to try out.
+When Pearlman met him and saw him perform in his doo-wop group, Lou took an interest in him, so they discussed the idea of Kirkpatrick forming a vocal group, which Pearlman promised to finance if Kirkpatrick could find other singers to join him.
+Kirkpatrick took the opportunity and spent over a year trying to find other people to join him, eventually finding Justin Timberlake (who had been on the TV show The All New Mickey Mouse Club along with JC Chasez) through a talent agent and contacting him in regards to the group.

-After the end of The Mickey Mouse Club in 1994, Chasez attempted to pursue a music career in Los Angeles, but after feeling cheated, decided to return home to Maryland.
-On his drive back, he stopped at Timberlake's house in Memphis, Tennessee where the two wrote demos together.
-Chasez and Timberlake eventually relocated to Nashville while continuously writing songs and demo tracks with Robin Wiley, a songwriter and vocal coach on The Mickey Mouse Club.
+After the end of The All New Mickey Mouse Club, JC Chasez attempted to pursue a solo music career in Los Angeles, but decided to return home to Maryland after he was left feeling cheated.
+On his drive back, he stopped at Timberlake's house in Memphis, Tennessee, where the two wrote demos together.
+Chasez and Timberlake eventually relocated to Nashville while continuously writing songs and demo tracks with Robin Wiley, a songwriter and vocal coach on The All New Mickey Mouse Club.
 After Timberlake received a phone call from Kirkpatrick, he decided to join the group, recommending Chasez in the process, who was back home in Maryland saving up to return to Nashville.
-The trio decided to venture in Orlando, Florida to search for a baritone, where they encountered Joey Fatone, who knew Kirkpatrick from their time working at Universal Studios Florida.
+The trio decided to venture in Orlando, Florida to search for a baritone, where they encountered Joey Fatone, who knew Kirkpatrick from their time working together at Universal Studios Florida and also knew Timberlake and Chasez from being in the same friend groups when they were on The All New Mickey Mouse Club.
 The group finally recruited Jason Galasso as their bass singer after several auditions.
 NSYNC created their name after Timberlake's mother commented on how "in sync" the group's singing voices were.
 The group's name is also a play on the last letter of each of the initial members' names: JustiN, ChriS, JoeY, JasoN, and JC.